-There is 1 operator that run from Dubrovnik to Split, with 2 departures per day.
+There are 2 operators that run from Dubrovnik to Split, with 1 departure per day.
 If you decide to take a Ferry, you can take the High Speed option.

 There are 2 operators that run from Dubrovnik to Split, with 3 departures per day.
 If you decide to take a Bus, you can take the Standard option.

 There are 3 operators that run from Dubrovnik to Split.
-If you decide to take a Minivan, you can take the Standard and Comfort options.
+If you decide to take a Minivan, you can take the Comfort option.

-There are 3 operators that run from Dubrovnik to Split.
-If you decide to take a Car, you can take the Comfort and Standard options.
+There are 2 operators that run from Dubrovnik to Split.
+If you decide to take a Car, you can take the Comfort option.

 After exploring the beautiful Renaissance architecture of Dubrovnik, you may be looking to travel further up the Dalmatian coast, and a must-see destination on this route is the city of Split.
 Split is full of history due to its ancient Roman architecture, with the Diocletian’s Palace being a major attraction.
 Split is also a great place to learn about Croatia’s culture including their traditional music and love of football.